Amazon Engineering Manager Interview Questions

 While the base salary may not increase by much across these levels, there’s an exponential increase in stocks as you move up the ladder.

+The first step to cracking the Engineering Manager interview at Amazon is understanding the interview process.
 The whole process for an SDM interview usually takes 2-4 weeks.
 You’ll have to go through several interviews but will likely receive the final results quickly within a few days of the onsite interview.

 This 30-minute phone interview is to talk to you about you and your resume.
 Expect behavioral questions like “Tell me about yourself” and “Why Amazon?”
 They may ask about past experiences relevant to the role to check if your leadership style may be a good fit for Amazon.
 Basically, the aim is to assess your background and fit to see if you have a shot at the job.